wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 1.0.5 =
+- Fixed: some translation issues, including updated POT-file for translators.

+= 1.0.4 =
+- You may want to clear the history database after this update because the items in the log will have mixed translate/untranslated status and it may look/work a bit strange.
+- Added: Option to clear the database of log items.
+- Changed: No longer stored translated history items in the log.
+This makes the history work even if/when you switch langauge of WordPress.
+- Fixed: if for example a post was editied several times and during these edits it changed name, it would end up at different occasions.
+Now it's correctly stored as one event with several occasions.
+- Some more items are translateable

+= 1.0.3 =
+- Updated German translation
+- Some translation fixes

+= 1.0.2 =
+- Fixed a translation bug
+- Added updated German translation

+= 1.0.1 =
+- The pagination no longer disappear after clickin "occasions"
+- Fixed: AJAX loading of new history items didn't work.
+- New filter: simple_history_view_history_capability.
+Default is "edit_pages".
+Modify this to change what cabability is required to view the history.
+- Modified: styles and scripts are only added on pages that use/show Simple History
+- Updated: new POT file.
+So translators my want to update their translations...

 = 1.0 =
 - Added: pagination.
 Gives you more information, for example the number of items, and quicker access to older history items.
 Also looks more like the rest of the WordPress GUI.